DanielAfrica/Store-To-Door/README.md

 # Store-To-Door
 This repository showcases my Data Analytic skills, specifically in the business sector (Business Analysis).

 This is an exciting project I started to put my new taught skills from my time during my studies (primarily Data Analysis).
-I focus on particular types sales within the store I work at.
+I focus on particular types of sales within the store I work at.

 Within this repository I have placed 3 documents relating to my Project Store-To-Door: